 ideas for a fall and winter of soups, with ‘bread toast crumbs’ author ali stafford

 I DON’T KNOW ABOUT YOU, but I am thinking soup.
 Soup for lunch and for dinner, too, with the extra portions from each big homemade batch laid into the freezer for a future cold day.
-Ali Stafford of Alexandra Cooks dot com, and author of “Bread, Toast, Crumbs”–one of my favorite cookbooks of the last year–and I compared notes and offer inspiration for those of us staring a ‘Butternut’ squash in the face, maybe, or even just a can of paste tomatoes, or a bag of onions, and wanting to mix things up a bit from the same-old, same-old soup recipes.
+Ali Stafford of Alexandra Cooks dot com, and author of “Bread, Toast, Crumbs”–one of my favorite cookbooks of recent years–and I compared notes and offer inspiration for those of us staring a ‘Butternut’ squash in the face, maybe, or even just a can of paste tomatoes, or a bag of onions, and wanting to mix things up a bit from the same-old, same-old soup recipes.

 Besides ideas for flavor combinations, we’ve assembled loads of links to specific recipes for soups ranging from winter squash to lentil, onion to tomato, root vegetables and even garlic, here and on her website.
 Read along as you listen to the Oct.
 30, 2017 edition of my public-radio show and podcast using the player below.
 You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 Plus: enter to win Ali’s book “Bread Toast Crumbs,” which includes ideas for great easy peasant loaves, soup toppers and even some soup recipes, by commenting at the very bottom of the page.

 Update: Ali and I also did a whole other vegetable soup episode–from the basic version to recipes with beans, and even mushroom soups, too.
 It’s here.

 Q. I’ve been so looking forward to this conversation about my favorite food.

 Q. Do we call it a food, or a course, or what?
 What is soup?
 It’s funny.
 [Laughter.]